 There are three main, interrelated threats that a crisis may create.
 This has a negative impact on the company's security and finances and may result in loss of reputation.
 Some crises, such as industrial accidents and product failure, can result in injury or even death.
 Crises can cause financial lossesdisrupting the business, causing a loss of market share or customer outflow.
 They expose the costs associated with lawsuits and make the company loud, but not in a positive sense.

-Do you know that conflict in the organization is nothing out of the ordinary?
+Did you know that conflict in an organization is not unusual?

 It is enough to be well prepared for it.